NIST Post-Quantum Cryptography Standardization: First release

 On March 11, 2025 NIST released Hamming Quasi-Cyclic (HQC) as the fifth algorithm for post-quantum asymmetric encryption as used for key encapsulation / exchange.
 The new algorithm is as a backup for ML-KEM, the main algorithm for general encryption.
 HQC is a code-based scheme using different math than ML-KEM, thus mitigating possible weaknesses should any be found in the lattice-based ML-KEM.
 The draft standard incorporating the HQC algorithm is expected in early 2026 with the final in 2027.

+As of mid-2026, FIPS 206 (FN-DSA, based on FALCON) remained a draft standard.
+NIST submitted the draft for internal approval on August 28, 2025, and, as of April 2026, the Initial Public Draft had not yet been released pending final internal clearance; the final standard was expected in late 2026 or early 2027.
+Unlike ML-KEM, ML-DSA, and SLH-DSA, FN-DSA's signing process relies on floating-point Gaussian sampling, which is difficult to implement safely and in constant time; NIST has cited this complexity as the main reason for FN-DSA's longer standardization timeline compared with the other three algorithms.

 Additional Digital Signature Schemes

 Round One

 NIST received 50 submissions and deemed 40 to be complete and proper according to the submission requirements.
 Under consideration are: